Arts in Action: Call for Teaching Artists

 - Arts Council is particularly interested in workshops that will engage Seniors or Elders in their workshop, creating a experience that will impact Seniors or Elders lives

-- The Teaching Artist will be responsible for organizing three 2-3 hour workshops with the same Seniors or Elders registered to attend each.
+- The Teaching Artist will be responsible for organising two 3-4 hour workshops with the same Seniors or Elders registered to attend each.
 This means that participants may continue to work on the same projects over the course of several weeks, taking the projects home, and bringing them back to the next session, if that suits the Teaching Artists workshop plan.

 - The proposed workshop should support between 10-20 Seniors or Elder participants.
 Maximum numbers will be decided in consultation with the successful Teaching Artist candidates.